Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 ## 4. Explore Interactions Between Variables

-Investigating the interactions and association between variables is an important analysis for understanding the dataset and for determining whether a dataset is relevant for the machine learning task, even before building machine learning models.
-In this section, we show how to evaluate and visualize inter-variable associations and the subsections corresponds to the IDEAR panes:
+Investigating the interactions and association between variables is an important type of analysis for understanding a dataset and for determining whether a dataset is suitable for a machine learning task before actually investing in building a machine learning model.
+In this section, we show how to evaluate and visualize inter-variable associations.
+The subsections correspond to the following IDEAR panes:

 - 4.1 Rank variables
 - 4.2 Explore interactions between categorical variables